Abdelhameed97/odoo17_hr_custom_advanced/README.md

-# Odoo 17 – HR Custom Module (Employee Grade, Employee Records & Basic HR Enhancements)
+# Odoo 17 – Advanced HR Custom Module

 ## 📌 Project Overview

-This project is a **custom Odoo 17 HR module** designed to enhance the Human Resources capabilities by adding new fields, improving employee data structure, and preparing the system for further HR features.
+This project is a **custom Odoo 17 HR module** named hr_custom_advanced, designed to enhance employee management by adding new employee information fields, improving the HR data structure, and extending the employee form view with additional pages.

-The goal of this project is to simulate a **real-world Odoo development environment**, following professional development practices including models, views, security rules, and module structure.
+The module simulates **real-world Odoo development**, using proper structure, view inheritance, access rights, and clean Python/XML code.

 ---

 ## 📁 Module Name

-`hr_employee_grade`
+`hr_custom_advanced`

 ---

 ## 🚀 Features Implemented

-### 1️⃣ Added a New Field: Employee Grade
+### 1️⃣ Added New HR Fields

+#### Extended the hr.employee model with three new fields:

-- Created a new field `grade` inside the employee model `hr.employee`.
+- Created new fields `personal_code`, `emergency_contact`, `iqama_number` inside the employee model `hr.employee`.
-- The field stores the employee’s job grade/level.
+- These fields were added via model inheritance in Python.
 - Implemented using `fields.Char()`.

-### 2️⃣ Enhanced Employee Profile Form
+### 2️⃣ Extended Employee Form View

-- Modified the employee form view to show the new **Employee Grade** field.
-- Added the field inside the _HR Settings_ tab.
+- Added a new page named "Extra Info" inside the Employee form (hr.employee).
-- Ensured seamless integration with native Odoo UI.
+- Displayed all newly added fields inside a structured group.
+- Used proper inherit_id and xpath replacement principles.

 ### 3️⃣ Module Initialization